Skip to content

 European Union (EU)

 Status & scope: The EU AI Act (Regulation (EU) 2024/1689) is live with a risk-tiered regime (prohibited, high, limited, minimal), dedicated GPAI obligations and strong enforcement (up to 7% global turnover).
-Key dates: 2 Feb 2025 (prohibitions), 2 Aug 2025 (GPAI, governance/penalties), from Aug 2026–27 (most high-risk rules).
+Key dates under the original Act (before the 7 May 2026 Omnibus provisional agreement): 2 Feb 2025 (prohibitions), 2 Aug 2025 (GPAI, governance/penalties), 2 Aug 2026 (bulk compliance for high-risk AI systems under Annex III, transparency obligations under Article 50 and national/EU-level enforcement).
+Under the provisional Omnibus extensions (see callout below), the Annex III and Article 50 dates are now expected to move to 2 December 2027 and 2 December 2026 respectively, pending formal adoption.

 What to Do